udaysarkarud/disquote/readme.md

 ## Features

 - Request quotes based on different categories.
-- Easy-to-use Discord bot commands.
-- Fast and reliable responses.
+- Caching quotes in the database and retrieving from the API if not found.
 - Diverse collection of quotes.
 - PostgreSQL database integration with Prisma.
-- Deployment on Railway.
 - HTTP requests with Axios.
 - Environment variable management with dotenv.

-- Caching quotes in the database and retrieving from the API if not found.
+## Caching and API Integration

+The Disquote bot caches quotes in the PostgreSQL database.
+When a user requests a quote, the application first searches for a quote in the database based on the specified category.
+If there is no quote related to that category in the database, the application calls the external API.

+If the API returns a quote, the application saves it in the database and then returns the quote to the user.
+This caching mechanism ensures that subsequent requests for the same category can be served from the database without making unnecessary API calls.

 ## Installation